AndreanIG/Portofolio/career/_posts/2025-07-01-pet-sitter.md

 ### 💭 Reflection

-This experience reminded me of my own pets, the routines I used to have with them, and how much those small moments meant to me.
-Being around Ivy, Ziggy, and Kreuzer gave me a sense of home in a different city.
-It also helped me appreciate the simple value of care such as showing up on time, keeping promises, and being patient when things do not go as planned.
+This experience reminded me of my dogs back home, all those moment I used to have with them, and how much those memories meant to me.
+Being around Ivy, Ziggy, and Kreuzer gave me a sense of home in a different country.
+It helped me appreciate the simple value of care such as showing up on time, keeping promises, and being patient when things do not go as planned.

-Every visit taught me something about trust and consistency, both in animals and in people.
-It was quiet work, but it left a lasting impression on how I understand empathy and communication.

-<p><small><em>March 2024 – July 2025 · Freelance Pet Sitter via Camp Paws · Melbourne, Australia</em></small></p>
+<p><small><em>“Pet sitting taught me that trust—like care—grows slowly through quiet presence and genuine consistency.”</em></small></p>